timsutton/osx-vm-templates/README.md

 ## Supported guest OS versions

-Currently this prepare script and template supports all versions of OS X that are distributed through the App Store: OS X Lion (10.7) through El Capitan (10.11), and the macOS Sierra (10.12) GM Seed.
+Currently this prepare script and template supports all versions of OS X that are distributed through the App Store: OS X Lion (10.7) through El Capitan (10.11), and macOS Sierra (10.12).

 This project currently only supplies a single Packer template (`template.json`), so the hypervisor's configured guest OS version (i.e. `darwin12-64`) does not accurately reflect the actual installed OS.
 I haven't found there to be any functional differences depending on these configured guest versions.